Tech Unemployment Bad, but Not That Bad

 Earlier this month, hard drive maker Seagate became the latest tech firm to announce layoffs: 1100 cuts, or 2.5% of its workforce.
-But while unemployment in the technology sector accelerated in the first quarter of 2009, according to projections by the IEEE in a report published this week, it will pale in comparison to the job losses following the collapse of thetech bubble in 2001.
+But while unemployment in the technology sector accelerated in the first quarter of 2009, according to projections by the IEEE in a report published this week, it will pale in comparison to the job losses following the collapse of the

 After the collapse of Lehman Brothers and the firesale of several major banks in late 2008, job losses mounted quickly in most sectors of the economy–but not in tech.
 Layoffs were minimal until the turn of the new year, when they spiked dramatically.